flaviacoelho/riprs-reproduction-kit/README.md

       * *Code review dataset* - [output_ARL_at_apache.csv](Step4/output/output_ARL_at_apache.csv)

 #### Step 5.
 Data analysis
-* Run the Python script [statistical_tests](Step6/statistical_tests.py) for running these statistical tests: checking for data normality through Shapiro-Wilk test; checking for homogeneity of variances via Levene's test; computation of confidence interval for the difference in mean or median, based on the output from (a) and (b); and performing of non-parametric Mann Whitney U test and *Common-Language Effect Size* (CLES)
+* Run the Python script [statistical_tests](Step5/statistical_tests.py) for running these statistical tests: checking for data normality through Shapiro-Wilk test; checking for homogeneity of variances via Levene's test; computation of confidence interval for the difference in mean or median, based on the output from previous phases; and performing of non-parametric Mann Whitney U test and *Common-Language Effect Size* (CLES)

-   * Input was preset as *code review dataset labeled by cluster* (Step 4) - available in [./input/](Step6/input)
+   * Input was preset as *code review dataset* (Step 4) - available in [./input/](Step5/input)
    * No output (the results are displayed on the console)

+* Utils:
+      * Python scripts ([summary](Step5/utils/summary.py)) and ([eda](Step5/utils/eda.py)) for summarizing the output dataset